sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/accessibility/detailed-checklist.md

-# How to conduct an accessibility audit

-Before starting an audit, you should ensure you can confidently [control accessibility tools](tooling.md).

-## Preparation

-Before starting your audit, you should ensure the following statements are true:

-- The page or journey you are about to audit feels appropriately scoped.
-  - Example: Instead of auditing the entirety of code insights, the audit should be focused on a specific part, such as creating a new code insight.
-- A relevant GitHub issue has been created for this audit, and it is attached to the [WCAG 2.1 auditing tracking issue](https://github.com/sourcegraph/sourcegraph/issues/31475).

-Needs adding:
-- Tooltips.
-Need to decide if global or local

-## Content
+# Detailed Checklist

-### Headings are used correctly and in the correct order
+## Headings are used correctly and in the correct order

 - Headings must use the correct semantic `<hX>` tag (e.g. `<h1>`).
 - There should only be one `<h1>` element per page.